SilverHaze99/AGI-Ethics/README.md

 ## We are already living in the early singularity

 **Dr. Alan D. Thompson, AI researcher:** *“I think that by mid-2025, we will probably already be experiencing the early stages of singularity ...
-Novel solutions, inventions, and concepts are being conceived by agent-based large language model systems, even if the role of AI is deliberately obscured.”*
+Novel solutions, inventions, and concepts are being conceived by agent-based large language model systems, even if the role of AI is deliberately obscured.”* [on X](https://x.com/dralandthompson/status/1927501118084362579)

 **This is not science fiction.
 This is now.**